bloowitt/pusher-rythmbox/README.md

 # pusher-rythmbox
-Rythmbox written in JS to try the Pusher button
+Rythmbox written in JS to try the Pusher button.

+Only works in Chrome as far as I have tested.